rafaelcaricio/fedimovies/README.md

 mitractl delete-extraneous-posts 30
 ```

-Delete attachments that doesn't belong to any post:
+Delete attachments that don't belong to any post:

 ```
 mitractl delete-unused-attachments 5